 What is hypothyroidism?

-Hypothyroidism is the name given to the condition resulting from an under-active thyroid gland.
-This means that it is not producing enough thyroid hormone for the body’s needs.
+Hypothyroidism is the name given to the condition resulting from an underactive thyroid gland.
+This means that the thyroid is not producing enough thyroid hormone for the body’s needs.

 What causes hypothyroidism?

 Hypothyroidism can be caused by:

 - Autoimmune thyroid disease – the most common cause.
 This is a self-destructive process in which the body’s immune system attacks the thyroid cells as though they were foreign cells.
 The most common form is known as ‘Hashimoto’s thyroiditis’

 - Radioactive iodine treatment, or surgery, to correct hyperthyroidism or to treat thyroid cancer

 - Antithyroid drugs if given for an overactive thyroid disorder in too large a dose

 - Medicines such as lithium (used for certain mental health problems) and amiodarone (used for particular heart problems)